 Research Grant Progress Report by Justine Bacchetta, MD, PhD, Hospices Civils de Lyon, France

-CRF awarded Justine Bacchetta, MD, PhD, and Irma Machuca-Gayet, PhD, their first cystinosis research grant in 2018, for the study of cysteamine toxicity on the bone which became known as the CYSTEABONE project.
-The second grant was awarded in the fall of 2020, to further study the pathophysiology of bone disease in nephropathic cystinosis.
-This is the first progress report for the CYSTEABONE grant in 2020.
+CRF awarded Justine Bacchetta, MD, PhD, and Irma Machuca-Gayet, PhD, their first two-year cystinosis research grant in 2018 for the study of cysteamine toxicity on the bone that became known as the CYSTEABONE project.
+Additional grants have been awarded every two years since then to continue the research on the pathophysiology of bone disease in nephropathic cystinosis.
+This is the June 2024 scientific report for the CYSTEABONE grant issued in 2022.

 Summary/Abstract